dramoz/kv260-atrover/KV260-atrover.md

   Although ROS2 is available, it is still on the alpha release side

+- Web Interface

+  - Although JupyterLab is nice for some work, a minimalistic webInterface would be nice to have

 # Future Projects

 While learning about the Kria KV-260 a couple of projects came to my mind: